arseniisemenow/brickgame/README.md

 ### Part 3.
 Bonus.
 Level mechanics

 Add level mechanics to the game.
 Each time a player gains 5 points, the level increases by 1.
 Increasing the level boosts the speed of cars.
 The maximum number of levels is 10.

-💡 [Press here](https://forms.yandex.ru/cloud/65d4c115eb6146203c13ff8b/)**, to give us feedback on this project**.
-It's anonymous and will help our team make your learning process better.